Bonerdelli/orient-client-ui/cabinet/README.md

-# ORIENT Web Application for Clients and Customer
+# ORIENT Web Application for Clients and Customers

 ## Development